How To Not Get Sick In Mexico

 However, that very same food (and not only that) has the potential of making you terribly sick – take it from someone who’s been sick in Mexico pretty much on any trip.

-Now, if you are planning a trip to this beautiful country, you are probably wondering how to not get sick in Mexico.
+Now, if you are planning a trip to this beautiful country, you are probably wondering how to avoid getting sick in Mexico.
 Having learned from my mistakes, I am here to share a bunch of tips, hoping you don’t fall prey to the terrible Montezuma’s Revenge.

 How You Can Get Sick In Mexico